gmuguruza/gmuguruza.github.io/_pages/about.md

 I'm a fourth (last!) year PhD candidate supervised by [Florian Speelman](https://www.cwi.nl/en/people/florian-speelman/), [Paola Grosso](https://staff.fnwi.uva.nl/p.grosso/) and [Christian Schaffner](https://staff.science.uva.nl/c.schaffner/), expected to graduate in July 2025.
 My office is located at [Centrum Wiskunde & Informatica](https://www.cwi.nl).

 I'm interested broadly in quantum cryptography; I like finding relations between cryptographic tasks using information theory, thinking about security, new functionalities...

-*Note that I have two surnames, as is custom in the southern [Euskal Herria](https://en.wikipedia.org/wiki/Basque_Country_(greater_region)); taking the first surname of each parent.
-But since people get confused all the time, I decided to only sign articles with Muguruza.